 Words by: Simon Difford

-Our reviews are aimed at all types of high-end/discerning drinkers, trade (drinks industry) and consumers alike.
+Our reviews and Quality Stamps are aimed at informing and reassuring trade (drinks industry) and consumers alike.

 Most of the products reviewed are sent to us for the purposes of review.
 We do also buy items which we find interesting but rely on receiving samples in order to afford to review and reassess the 1,000's of products on this website.

-In order to afford to run what is one of the biggest drinks websites in the world we accept sponsorship and advertising from drinks companies.
-This ranges from straightforward banner advertising to sponsorship of cocktail recipes, but whatever form such product promotions on this site take we do not consciously let this financial support affect our judgement.
+In order to afford to run one of the world's biggest drinks websites we accept sponsorship and advertising from drinks companies.
+This ranges from straightforward banner advertising to sponsorship of cocktail recipes, but whatever form such product promotions on this site take, we do not consciously let this financial support affect our judgement.
 Indeed, we are particularly rigorous in our reviews of sponsors' products and reassess them frequently.

 We recognise they enjoy economies of scale but similarly such brands are also challenged by consistency and the logistics of broad distribution.
-We are proud not to knock the big brands for the sake of knocking the big brands and reserve our criticism for the ones we believe deserve it.
-We are also proud to support small independent producers and offer them a free platform for their products.
+We are proud not to knock the big brands for the sake of knocking the big brands and reserve our criticism for the ones we believe deserve it - big or small.
+We are also proud to support small independent producers and offer a platform for their products.